 For choosing an email marketing provider, we could research the pros and cons of using MailChimp (free, but a bit frustrating for me), Constant Contact (that’s mine), Aweber, Drip, and the list goes on.

 When is the best time to start building your author platform?
 NOW!
 Wherever you are on your writing journey, start building your platform as soon as possible.
-If you wait until you publish, you’ve lost out on the most valuable time to sell you books – before the launch.
-If you’ve already published your book, you aren’t too late to make an impact on your sales down the road for your first book or your next one.
+If you wait until you publish your book, you’ve lost out on the most valuable time to sell your books – before the launch.
+If you’ve already published your book, you aren’t too late to impact your sales down the road for your first book or your next one.

 Create your author platform success plan with this printable template.

-Tell us about your goals as an author!
+Tell us about your vision as an author!